Bandwidth/api-docs/content/emergency_services/emergencyNotifications.md

 * Email notification
 * HTTP Callback / Webhook

-## Relationships and constraints between emergency notification concepts {#relationships}
+## Relationships and constraints between emergency notification concepts

 * An emergency notification group may have from 1 to 3 emergency notification recipients.
 * An emergency notification recipient may belong to at most 1 emergency notification group.